Frequently Asked Questions

 • Using MyISAM tables, which is still experimental;

-• Creating or dropping tables that don’t have a primary key
+• Creating or dropping tables that do not have a primary key

 Configuration Problems